dmbarbour/glas/docs/GlasNamespaces.md

 ### Controlling Filesystem Entanglement

-In my vision for glas systems, users can easily share code by copying folders between workspaces.
-Although DVCS bindings are preferred for stable dependencies, copying is suitable for notebook-style applications where live coding and projectional editing are integrated with the experience.
+Many programming languages allow messy, ad hoc relationships between module system and filesystem, e.g. with "../" paths, absolute file paths, etc..
+Glas systems restrict these relationships in order to simplify refactoring, extension, and sharing of code.

-To support this vision, we forbid parent-relative (`"../"`) paths in Src constructors, and absolute file paths may only be constructed relative to other absolute file paths or a DVCS source.
+First, we forbid parent-relative (`"../"`) paths in Src constructors, and absolute file paths may only be constructed relative to other absolute file paths (or DVCS repo root).
+This ensures folders can generally be treated as independent packages, easily shared by copying, excepting very few 'toplevel' folders (e.g. for the user configuration) which may reference other absolute paths within the local filesystem.

+Second, we hide files and subfolders whose names start with `"."`.
+For example, if a front-end compiler requests `".git/config"` the result is treated as a non-existent file regardless of whether that file exists.
+These files and folders are instead reserved for filesystem-layer annotations, metadata, caching, etc..
+For example, we might include signed manifests and certificates, proof hints for efficient verification of proof-carrying code, cached precompiled code to support immediate use or incremental compilation, etc..

+Third, there is no direct mechanism to browse folders.
+Although it isn't difficult to implement, the ability to browse folders easily hinders refactoring and non-invasive extension, requiring some code structure to align closely with folder structure.
+That said, it is no problem to use tools to build or maintain an index of files; we simply won't use the built-in filesystem indexing of folders.

-### Linear File Dependencies
+### Affine File Dependencies

-In general, glas systems shall report a warning if a file is noticed to be loaded twice, even if acyclic or via independent paths.
-The motive is to favor the *shared library* design pattern (via '%env.\*') in case of shared files, and to structurally simplify live coding.
+In general, glas systems shall report a warning when a given file is loaded twice.
+That is, glas systems shall favor a fully acyclic tree of dependencies instead of a directed acyclic graph, much less a full dependency cycle.
+This restriction simplifies interaction with projectional editing and live coding, important facets of my vision for glas systems.
+It also simplifies local reasoning about compilation, staging, and integration.

+This applies only to the file layer.
+We model *shared libraries* in terms of sharing definitions.
+The user configuration 'installs' global shared libaries by defining 'env.\*', and these definitions are available via fixpoint through '%env.\*'.
+Local shared libraries are expressed in terms of extending, adapting, or overriding '%env.\*' in context of loading a subprogram.
+Namespaces are expressive, enabling macros, templates, etc. to be defined and shared same as program functions.

+Annotations may suppress these warnings to accept shared files on a case-by-case basis.
+In context of lazy loading, even full dependency cycles aren't necessarily divergent, and any divergence would be realized as a compile-time quota failure.

 ## User-Defined Syntax